 (Google Alerts lets you monitor the web for new content)

-Google Alerts is not only great for helping you manage your reputation online, but also for sourcing information about people, brands, companies, and any topic you need to know about.
+Google Alerts is not only great for helping you manage your reputation online, but also for automatically sourcing news about people, companies, or any other subject you want to know about.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s bots (Googlebot) index a new web site, press release, blog post, news update, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s indexing bots crawl a new web page, news update, press release, blog post, a tweet, video, or any other indexable content related to that topic, you will automatically receive an email or RSS update.

-A Quick Guide On How To Set Up A Google Alert
+A Quick And Easy Guide On How To Set Up A Google Alert

 Let’s go over the simple steps required to start using Google Alerts: